Current pedal obsession: ZVex Lofi Junkies

 - The first time the loop plays there’s a bit of lag as the electronics finish storing the loop.
 The second time around, the playback tightens up to normal.

 - Want more hiss?
 (Strangely, you may, since this is the best hiss you ever heard coming out of a pedal: like a scratchy record and static had a baby.)
-Turn down the Record knob when recording and jack the Volume knob.
+Set the Record knob low when recording and jack the Volume and Tone knobs when playing back.

-- May not sound good with fuzz, since the low bandwidth clips off the distinctive high end, but the delicate analog circuit can create its own distortion when the Record knob is all the way up.
+- It may or may not sound good with fuzz, since the low bandwidth clips off the distinctive high end, but the analog circuit can create its own distortion when the Record knob is all the way up.

 - You’ll get more predictable looping if the Record knob isn’t quite maxed and the Depth knob is down.
 (But then, would you want predictable loops?)